-After Va. faulted day care for lack of masks, operator told parents covid was a ‘hoax’
+After Virginia faulted a Christian day care for lack of masks, pastor told parents covid was a ‘hoax’

 “This letter is just out of hand,” she said.
 “I do understand that Pastor Steve is upset about the school closing, but he didn’t need to go that extreme.”

-As a home improvement contractor, Sewell has to show up to job sites every day, so now she isn’t sure what she will do with her daughter.
+“I’m a health-care worker,” she said.
+“I am having to protect myself on a daily basis. . . .
+It’s not only that they’re not taking precautions, but you know someone tested positive and you’re just going on business as usual?
+You’re notifying the parents and telling them, don’t worry about this, it’s a hoax?”

-She and another parent, who spoke on the condition of anonymity for fear of retribution, said that two months ago, the school shut down for seven days after a student tested positive for the coronavirus.
+Her sister, who also spoke on the condition of anonymity for fear of reprisal, told The Post that she believed her kids were safe because classroom capacity at Fairlawn Christian Academy was limited to fewer than 10 kids.

-The school did not require masks or social distancing, Sewell said.
-She’s looking for another Christian school, but she’s had trouble finding one that provides after-school options.
+She and Sewell said that two months ago, the school shut down for seven days after a student tested positive for the coronavirus, leading them to believe the school was taking precautions.

-Sewell said the pastor telling everyone that coronavirus is a “LIE straight from hell” was offensive since she knows people, like her best friend’s grandfather, who died of covid-19.
+Sewell said the pastor telling everyone that coronavirus is a “LIE straight from hell” was especially offensive.
+She knows people, like her best friend’s grandfather, who died of covid-19.

 “How do you explain to your best friend that the pastor of this school thought this whole coronavirus was a hoax?” she said.
 “It’s just sad.”